-Over the years there have been a few different owners of this north side of Fremont Street Wyatt Earp house in Tombstone AZ.
-It has previously been open as a gift shop.
-One time it was a bed and breakfast, I think.
+Over the years a few different people owned this north side of Fremont Street “Wyatt Earp house” in Tombstone AZ.
+It was previously a gift shop.
+One time it was a bed and breakfast, we think.

 1 Waters, F. (1960).
 The Earp brothers of Tombstone: The story of Mrs. Virgil Earp.
 New York: C.N.
 Potter In.
 Bison Book edition.

 2 Rose, J.D.
 (2012-2018).
 Wyatt Earp’s Tombstone homesite discovered.
 Retrieved from www.wyattearpexplorers.com/wyatts-house.html